trendoman/Cms-Fu/Routines/README.md

 Our task is meant to generate a sitemap.
 Shouldn't be complicated for the only clonable template that I have.
 But there are over *7000 cloned pages!* Let's paginate.

 As good coders, we first test and verify our code works.
 So, make sure to embed the snippet directly first and see how those links appear just fine.
-Tag cms:__ignore__ around all out previous code will help temporarily disable everything besides the cms:**embed** (for debug!) &mdash;
+Tag cms:__ignore__ around all our previous code will help temporarily disable everything besides the cms:**embed** (for debug!) &mdash;
 ```html
 <cms:ignore>
   ..